beatlevic/beatletech/_posts/2020-11-24-goodbye-breakfast.markdown

 ### My 6 Month Journey

-During the first Coronavirus lockdown in April (in the Netherlands), I spent most of my time homeschooling my three kids and working for [rekall.ai](https://rekall.ai), while neglecting sporting activities and not eating healthy consistently (e.g. more snacks).
+During the first Coronavirus lockdown in April (in the Netherlands), I spent most of my time homeschooling my three kids and working for [rekall.ai](https://rekall.ai), while neglecting sporting activities and not eating healthy consistently (e.g., more snacks).
 So when the kids were allowed to go back to school again in May, I stepped on the scale and found myself nearing 100kg.
 This for me, being 1.98m tall (6'6"), meant I was being borderline overweight according to my [BMI](https://www.nhlbi.nih.gov/health/educational/lose_wt/BMI/bmicalc.htm) calculation (>25).
 I have never seen myself weigh more than 100kg and didn't want to see that happen, so it was time for action!

 I set a weight goal to lose 8kg in 6 weeks and weigh no more than 90kg on my birthday (June 26th).
 In order to get there I wanted to follow a low-carb Paleo diet ([Caveman diet](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/paleo-diet/art-20111182)), which I had followed 10 years prior with great [results](https://about.me/beatlevic).
 Doing some online research and catching up on Youtube with low-carb and Keto diets, is when I stumbled upon intermittent fasting videos ([7](https://youtu.be/thZFIPOAGNQ), [8](https://youtu.be/thgVz3837l0), [9](https://youtu.be/LLVf3d0rqqY)).
-As you know by reading this far, the benefits of IF sounded amazing, so I decided together with the medical supervision of my wife, who is an actual MD, to go all in.
+As you know by reading this far, the benefits of IF sounded amazing, so I decided, under the medical supervision of my wife, who is an actual MD, to go all in.

 #### Weight loss results